GopalkrishaRao/PracticeProjects/QandA/Web_Dev_questions/React/react.md

   - Set up continuous monitoring to identify performance regressions over time.

 Remember, optimization is an ongoing process, and it's essential to monitor and adapt strategies based on the evolving needs of your React application.

+#
+## What are synthetic events in React?
+* SyntheticEvent  is a cross-browser wrapper around the browser's native event.
+Its API is same as the browser's native event, including stopPropagation()  and preventDefault() , except the events work identically across all browsers.

+#
+##  Why we need to pass a function to setState()?
+* tState()  is an asynchronous operation,
+* To avoid user getting the old state value on access due to the asynchronous nature of setState() we pass a function into setState().